AI4PEX/data-driven-parametrizations/README.md

 - [ ] Add quickstart guides for each method
 - [ ] Expand documentation and folder organization
 - [ ] Review contribution guidelines

 ---

+## License

+Please check out License for each submodule linked in this repository.

+---